Stoppage-time goal lifts high-flying FC Cincinnati past Toronto FC 4-3 in wild game

 Sergio Santos' 93rd-minute strike proved to be the difference Saturday as Cincinnati edged Toronto 4-3 in a wild affair to extend its winning streak to a club-record seven games.
 It was a back-and-forth thriller with both teams clawing their way back from deficits.

-Cincinnati (10-2-3) also got two goals from Luca Orellano and one Kevin Kelsy.
-Deiby Flores and Lorenzo Insigne, from the penalty spot replied for Toronto (7-7-1) which also benefited from an own goal.
+Cincinnati (10-2-3) also got two goals from Luca Orellano and one from Kevin Kelsy.
+Deybi Flores and Lorenzo Insigne, from the penalty spot replied for Toronto (7-7-1) which also benefited from an own goal.

 "I felt we showed a championship ability against a team that is a championship team," Toronto coach John Herdman said.
 "But there was a gap still.
 And the gap was the loss.
 We've got to close that gap. … We're close."

 Cincinnati, which clinched the Supporters' Shield with a 3-2 win in Toronto last September, went into weekend play second overall in the standings — eight points ahead of Toronto.
-The victory moved it into first place, at least temporarily pending Inter Miami's result later in Vancouver.
+The victory moved it temporarily into first place, until Inter Miami edged Vancouver 2-1 later in the evening.

 Cincinnati arrived boasting the league's stingiest defence, averaging 0.79 goals against per game.
 It had conceded a league-low eight goals from open play and now has nine wins in games decided by one goal this season.